The latest update to this website was at 605pm Thursday evening (HST)

 ~~~ Hawaii Weather Narrative ~~~

-Glenn’s Monday comments: I’m here in Bend, Oregon, visiting my good friend Bob Earle, who is a professor of Physical Geography and GIS at the local college.
-I hope you have a good Tuesday wherever you happen to be spending it.
+Glenn’s Thursday comments: I’m here in Corte Madera, California, visiting my good friend Linda.
+I hope you have a good Thursday wherever you happen to be spending it.

-It’s partly cloudy here in Bend, with a low temperature of 30.5 degrees in Bob’s backyard in NW Bend.
+It’s cloudy here in Marin County with light showers, with a low temperature of 54.5 degrees in Linda’s backyard.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Here’s the latest Weather Map / Vog map animation